One of the most distinctive voices in modern music today, New Zealands Louis Baker is at a definitive turning point.

 'incredibly soulful.. stiflingly raw' - Earmilk

 'such power in Baker's songwriting' - Line Of Best Fit

-Throughout his career, music has taken the young singer-songwriter around the world.
-In 2013, Baker was chosen out of 4000 applicants to take one of only 60 places at the prestigious Red Bull Music Academy in New York.
+Baker’s first official release came in 2011 with the song ‘Even In The Darkness’.
+The track won him the most votes on The Audience, a New Zealand government funded website dedicated to new, unreleased music.
+Then in 2013 Baker was chosen out of 4000 applicants to take one of only 60 places at the prestigious Red Bull Music Academy in New York.
 The programme included guest lectures from Brian Eno, Questlove (The Roots) and Q-Tip (A Tribe Called Quest) and also saw Louis experience a studio session with legendary hip hop producer Just Blaze.

-Following the Academy, Baker spent the summer in London recording his self-titled EP with UK producer Andy Lovegrove (Supergrass, Breaks Co-Op, Badly Drawn Boy), which featured the APRA Silver Scroll nominated track ‘Back On My Feet’.
-Baker quickly followed up with the much-loved, ‘Just Want to Thank You’.
+Following the Academy, he spent the summer in London recording his debut self-titled EP with UK producer Andy Lovegrove (Supergrass, Breaks Co-Op, Badly Drawn Boy), which upon release in 2014, debuted at #3 on the New Zealand Top 40 Albums Chart.
+The EP track ‘Back On My Feet’ saw Baker debut as a finalist in the prestigious APRA Silver Scrolls Awards.
+Baker quickly followed up the EP by teaming up with New Zealand-born, UK-based Ninja Tune signing Jordan Rakei on the track, ‘Just Want to Thank You’.